bdreager/PseudoBusy/README.md

 # PseudoBusy

 ###What
-PreusoBusy is a script to make your terminal look busy.
+PseudoBusy is a script to make your terminal look busy.
-It finds random files on your computer and prints them out letter by letter, with varying speed and IDA-like highlighting.
+It recursively finds random interesting files on your computer and prints them out letter by letter, with varying speed, IDE-like highlighting, and random mistakes.

+Works nicely as a noninvasive, nonintensive, screen saver.

 ###Run
 ```